carstenbru/qc-baseband-mod/README.md

 * Other tools: *git*, *python*, *mtools*, *rsync*, *sed*, *patch*, *python-setuptools*

 ## Build instructions
 The main component of this project is the modem firmware patching.
 However, the example projects use an Android application to interact with the user and to display data.
-In order to enable communication between the Modem and the Android application a kernel module is neccessary and therefore also a custom Android kernel for the target phone needs to be build.
+In order to enable communication between the Modem and the Android application, a kernel module is neccessary and, therefore, also a custom Android kernel for the target phone needs to be build.

 ### Install dependencies
 1. Install linux and Android tools : `sudo apt-get install adb fastboot git python mtools rsync sed patch python-setuptools`